ziyad00/circles/README.md

   'http://localhost:8000/places/1/whos-here?limit=20&offset=0'
 ```

-**Note**: This endpoint now requires authentication and respects check-in visibility settings:
+**Note**: This endpoint requires authentication and respects check-in visibility settings:

 - `public` check-ins are visible to everyone
-- `friends` check-ins are only visible to accepted friends
+- `friends` check-ins are only visible to followers
 - `private` check-ins are only visible to the creator

 #### Save Place (auth)